NicolasT/reedsolomon/examples/README.md

 * HASH of each shard.
 * Order of the shards.

-If you save these properties, you should abe able to detect file corruption in a shard and be able to reconstruct your data if you have the needed number of shards left.
+If you save these properties, you should be able to detect file corruption in a shard and be able to reconstruct your data if you have the needed number of shards left.